jylisadoney/intro-excel/3-format.md

   * Set the `Order` drop-down box to `Oldest to Newest`
 * Click on `OK`

-Now the data in our sheet is sorted based on Hire Date.
+Now the data in our sheet are sorted based on Hire Date.
 We could also sort `Hire Date` as `Newest to Oldest`.

 # More Help

 ## Format data
-Excel includes numerous ways to `format data`.
-To learn more about them, navigate to the `Home` tab and the `Numbers` section.
+To learn more about how to `format data`, navigate to the `Home` tab and the `Numbers` section.

 You can also visit <a href="https://support.office.com/en-us/article/enter-and-format-data-fef13169-0a84-4b92-a5ab-d856b0d7c1f7?ui=en-US&rs=en-US&ad=US#ID0EAABAAA=Format_data" target="_blank">Microsoft's Enter and Format Data website</a>.